bordszz/cs-11-jjj-laro-craft/README.md

 ## BONUS FEATURES 🔥😲
 For our project, the following bonus features were added on top of the base game:
 #### 1. Main Menu and User Interface (DLC)
+- using tcss!
 #### 2. Exit function (implemented in base game also)
 #### 3. Leaderboard (DLC)
+- Stores local scores and asks for the player's nickname
 #### 5. 2nd Character (DLC)
+- Inspired by Fireboy and Watergirl!

-To access the DLC features, please download the following:
+‼️ To access the DLC features, please ensure that you have Textual downloaded by running this command in your terminal:

-- Textual (link/tut)
+    pip install textual

+or

+    pip3 install textual

-Then, in the terminal, navigate to the DLC folder instead of the Game folder.
-There, you can run the same 'python3 -m shroom_raider.py' command and the DLC game should launch.
+Then, in the terminal, navigate to the **DLC folder** instead of the Game folder.
+There, you can run the same 'python3 -m shroom_raider' or 'python3 -m shroom_raider.py' command and the DLC game should launch.